- Why Research

 The University of Chicago

-We now know that non-genetic factors act in concert with lifestyle and other risk factors to cause aggressive breast cancer.
+Research has established that sporadic (not inherited) changes in DNA act in concert with lifestyle and other risk factors to cause aggressive breast cancer.
 The work of Drs.
 Huo and Olopade is focused on identifying patterns in the DNA of women from different ethnic backgrounds that may help to explain genetic differences in breast cancer incidence and outcomes.

 Their ultimate goal is to use this knowledge to develop effective diagnostic tools for personalized risk prediction and novel therapies for personalized cancer medicine in diverse populations of women.